shaquillekiragu/coders-grill-restaurant-webpage/README.md

 dotnet run
 ```

-Thank you for engaging with this project, I hope you enjoy it.
+Thank you for engaging with this project, I hope you enjoy it!